MSoup/MSoup/README.md

 -   Developed dashboards for a cosplay live-streaming application to track transactions within the web app (Angular, TypeScript, MySQL).
 -   In a SaaS web application, as the number of users grew, a database deadlock issue began slowing down the performance of the application.
 I presented the solution of using a simple and managed queue driver (Amazon SQS) and helped build out the architecture.
--   Saved the client several thousands of dollars a month by switching unused servers to EC2 on-demand instances, reducing the amount of backups we took from 24 to 12.
+-   Saved the client several thousands of dollars a month by switching unused servers to EC2 on-demand instances, reducing the number of backups we took from 24 to 12.

 -   Tech Stack: VueJS, AWS (EC2, ALB, RDS, Redis, Cloudformation)